Thursday, December 25, 2025

 a Beartrap Stack

-The Ridgeway Spark Arrestor, also known as the Beartrap Stack, is one of the most defining characteristics of the Colorado & Southern's narrow gauge locomotives.
+The Ridgway Spark Arrestor, also known as the Beartrap Stack, is one of the most defining characteristics of the Colorado & Southern's narrow gauge locomotives.
 Designed to limit sparks from the engines so as to avoid fires along the right-of-way, it was deemed so effective that even leased engines like those from the D&RGW and CB&Q were equipped with them.

 Back in 1991, my parents took my brother and I on our first trip to Colorado.
 One of our stops included a ride on the Durango & Silverton.
 Before our trip we stayed at the Iron Horse Inn.
 The former Rio Grande tracks ran behind the hotel which gave us a great opportunity to watch D&S trains storm by.
 Much to my surprise one of these included ex-D&RGW 481 sporting, of all things, a Beartrap Stack.
 I don't know the reason for its use (other than possibly historical fun), so hopefully this post will elicit some explanation from someone in the know.